vignettes/AirMonitorPlots.Rmd

 The following examples use example mts_monitor objects from the AirMonitor package.

-plot is optimized for one monitor.
+The default Timeseries plot is optimized for one

 library(AirMonitor)